nleiva/tlv/README.md

 This is a fork from [github.com/Akagi201/tlv](https://github.com/Akagi201/tlv).
 Just some minor changes:

-- Set TLV Lenght to just 1 byte.
+- Set TLV Lenght to just 1 byte (uint8)
 - Introduced GetThemAll(), to get a slice with all TLVs found

 ## Brief